Money Supply and the Money Multiplier

 There are 2 factors that restrain the growth of the money supply when deposits expand:

-- some banks keep excess reserves (ER), which is the amount above what they are required to hold;
+- some banks keep excess reserves (ER), the amount above what they are required to hold;

-- the public has a tendency to hold more cash as their income — and their income — rises.
+- the public tends to hold more cash as income rises.

 When banks hold excess reserves, deposit multiplication is less.
 Indeed, although there is a legal distinction between required reserves and excess reserves, there is no economic distinction, because neither required reserves nor excess reserves is multiplied by the deposit multiplier.
 Nonetheless, banks tend to hold more excess reserves when their deposits increase, which is often expressed as an excess reserves-to-deposit ratio (ER/D).
 A bank's total reserves (R) can be expressed:

 Substituting Equation 1:

 1. RR = r × D